-If you’re looking for a natural remedy for stress, you’ll want to give sandalwood essential oil a try.
-It’s a fantastic option for promoting clarity and relaxation, but it can also help in other health-related areas.
+Sandalwood essential oil is a fantastic stress-buster.
+If life’s circumstances have pushed you past your mental limit, just reach for a bottle of sweet, musky sandalwood oil for instant relief.
+It’s the perfect option for promoting clarity and relaxation, but it can also help in other health-related areas.
 Furthermore, sandalwood essential oil has a wonderful aroma, which is just one of the reasons it’s a popular option for aromatherapy.
+It’s also a common scent for use in homemade perfumes (try pairing it with vanilla!).
+Sandalwood also helps boost libido, can improve memory and can help lower blood pressure.
 For other health uses for this essential oil, read below.

 Here are 10 health uses for sandalwood essential oil:

 1. Relaxing and Calming